DanWBR/dwsim/PlatformFiles/Common/readme.txt

 - [NEW] Support for Dark Mode on macOS Mojave (10.14)
 - [NEW] Support for High DPI displays on Linux with configurable Scaling Factor (Cross-Platform UI)
+- [NEW] Download and Open FOSSEE Flowsheets directly from DWSIM
 - [NEW] Configurable warning for missing interaction parameters on Activity Coefficient-based Models
+- [NEW] Cross-Platform UI users can now edit initial estimates for Distillation and Absorption Columns
 - [CHG] Now requires Mono v5.14 or newer on Linux, which fixes many Classic UI (Windows Forms) glitches on this platform
+- [CHG] Prevented unreliable UNIQUAC interaction parameters from loading
 - [FIX] Minor bug fixes

 Version 5.2 Update 22